Skip to main content

 • Steaming helps make peeling easier.

-Estimated time: 25 minutes (active roasting) + 15 minutes (inactive steaming)
+25 minutes (active roasting) + 15 minutes (inactive steaming)

 Toast walnuts and combine ingredients